handsontable/handsontable/docs/next/guides/building-and-testing/modules.md

    - [Translation modules](#using-translation-modules)
 3. Use [tree shaking](#tree-shaking) to remove unused code.

-### Importing registering parts
+### Importing required elements

-The registering parts contain core elements of Handsontable.
-Without those modules, Handsontable doesn't work.
+Some parts of the code contain Handsontable's core functionalities.
+Handsontable wouldn't work without them.

-To import the registering parts, follow the steps below.
+To import the required elements, follow the steps below.

 #### Step 1: Remove the full Handsontable import